Well, the New York Times out with a bogus story today that the forged ballots were pouring into Iraq.

 And we understand that you speak for yourself and you don't speak for the whole unit, just the guys in the picture.

-But but uh the bottom line is I I I had an intestinal tract problem and it was diagnosed by the doctors as I was eating, it was toxic, and they asked me, You've been eating anything unusually.
+But the bottom line is, I had an intestinal tract problem, and it was diagnosed by the doctors as I was eating.

-I said I've been having a lot of democrats for lunch.
+I said, I've been having a lot of Democrats for lunch.

-I've been eating Democrats for lunch, and I've been eating their lunch.
+I've been eating Democrats for lunch and I've been eating their lunch.

-Well, it's it's it's poisoned you.
+Well, it's poisoned you.

-He said, Well, uh you're gonna have to find a way to live with this if you can't change your diet, and I said, I can't.
+He said, well, you're going to have to find a way to live with this if you can't change your diet.

 A country needs me.

-And uh doctor was un understood and totally totally supportive uh in this, so we uh hopefully have found a workaround.
+And the doctor was understood and totally supportive in this.

 Deborah Oren wrote about it yesterday in the New York Post.